AN ESSAY BY KAREN SERGEANT

 You’re not being written out.
 You’re being moved upstream.

-This is for founder-led, service-based businesses ready for real growth — and real AI leverage.
+This is for founder-led, service-based businesses ready for real growth — and ready to make AI actually work.
 If you’re:

 ...then this is for you.